-The Theology department offers master's program aimed at giving students an integrated approach to theological studies, emphasizing, within theological specialties, the interaction of Judaism and Christianity in antiquity, and in historical, systematic and ethical approaches to theology.
+The Department of Theology offers a master's program aimed at giving students an integrated approach to theological studies, emphasizing, within theological specialties, the interaction of Judaism and Christianity in antiquity, and in historical, systematic and ethical approaches to theology.

-The master's in theology seeks to develop scholars who can make significant contributions to theological research and writing, and college and high school teachers who can teach a broad range of courses.
-This broad theological background has enabled program graduates to enjoy enviable success in securing teaching positions in over 200 colleges and universities, in church work and ministry, and in a variety of other education-related institutions.
+The Master's in Theology program seeks to develop scholars who can make significant contributions to theological research and writing, and college and high school teachers who can teach a broad range of courses.
+This broad theological background has enabled program graduates to enjoy enviable success in securing teaching positions at more than 200 colleges and universities, in church work and ministry, and in a variety of other education-related institutions.

 Students considering careers in education may choose from three pre-academic specializations:

-Students with other vocational aspirations may prefer our General Studies specialization.
+Students with other vocational aspirations may prefer one of the following specializations:

 Students participating in the Trinity Fellows program may choose our interdisciplinary specialization in Theology and Society.

 The Graduate School is excited to offer all students in humanities graduate programs a $500 per credit hour rate.
 Take advantage of this nearly 60-percent tuition reduction in the following master of arts programs: English, History, Theology and Philosophy.
 This competitive rate reflects Marquette’s commitment to the humanities, which are at the heart of our Catholic, Jesuit tradition.
 In addition, there are some partial merit-based scholarship opportunities for students interested in the master’s program in Theology.
 Applicants must apply by the February 15th priority application deadline for financial aid.

 Aid & Fellowships

 Submit the form below and our admissions expert will respond to you shortly.

 To be eligible for admission to the Graduate School at Marquette University, applicants must meet the following requirements: